michaelmcgann/Simon-Game/README.md

 4. Advance Through Levels: Each time you correctly replicate a sequence, you advance to the next level, where an additional colour is added to the sequence.
 5. Game Over: If you replicate the sequence incorrectly, the game ends.
 The game will display your final score (level reached) and instructions to restart.
 ## Restarting the Game
-- To restart the game after a game over, press the Enter key.
+- To restart the game after a game over, press the Enter key or tap the screen.
 This will reset the game back to Level 1.
  ## Link
  https://michaelmcgann.github.io/Simon-Game/